sunnyvo106/sunnyvo106/README.md

 ## 👋 Hi, my name is Sunny Vo
 🤔 I enjoy exploring business problems, processes, and data to uncover insights
 🌱 An aspiring Business Analyst based in New Zealand
-📊 I use tools like Power BI, SQL, and Excel to support better decision-making when data is involved 🤝 This GitHub is my learning playground — ideas and feedback are always welcome
+📊 I use tools like Power BI, SQL, and Excel to support better decision-making 🤝 This GitHub is my learning playground — ideas and feedback are always welcome

 ---